RomagnaMarco/SecureDataExchange/Readme.md

 2. **Navigate to the directory**:
   - cd into project
 3. **Install Dependencies**:
-  - npm install
+  - yarn install
 4. **Run the Application**:
-  -npm start
+  - yarn start